 V62 Form Apply Online: Your Options Explained

-Can You Apply for a V62 Form Online?
+Start Your Application →Can You Apply for a V62 Form Online?

 The V62 is the official paper form used to apply for a replacement V5C logbook when you've lost yours or it was never issued.
 For years, applying meant either visiting a Post Office branch or posting the form directly to the DVLA in Swansea.

-Today, there are online routes available — though not all of them go through the DVLA website directly.
+Today, there are online routes available, though not all of them go through the DVLA website directly.
 The key distinction is between applying via the DVLA's own digital service, and using a specialist third-party service like CarForms.co.uk that handles the process on your behalf.

 DVLA's Own Online Service

 The DVLA offers a digital service at gov.uk for applying for a replacement V5C.
-This service works for most straightforward cases — for example, if your logbook was lost or stolen, and your vehicle details are already held by the DVLA.
+This service works for most straightforward cases.
+For example, if your logbook was lost or stolen, and your vehicle details are already held by the DVLA.

 To use the DVLA's own service you will need: